 |

-This species can be taller than the closely related Camassia quamash, reaching heights of 1.4m (50in).
+| This bulbous perennial species can be taller than the closely related Camassia quamash, reaching heights of 1.4m (50in), and bears white star-shaped flowers.
 It also tends to be slightly hardier and better suited to colder conditions. |

 |